BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-For-Internal-Dosimetry/README.md

 ## 1. Objective and Background

 This directory provides an example of a GATE simulation for internal dosimetry calculations for a <sup>177</sup>Lu-DOTATATE therapy.
-This example has been written for GATE version 9.
+Example macros (for GATE version 9) are provided in https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-For-Internal-Dosimetry/blob/main/GATE_MACROS_LuDOTATATE_DOSE.zip

 The patient source and attenuation images are available here https://github.com/BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/blob/main/patient_LuDOTATATE_phantoms.zip
 See  https://github.com/BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation#readme  for more information on the phantoms.

 The attenuation model: patient15_LuDOTATATE_attn.i33 <br />